 Active from the late 1700s through the early twentieth century, the Peale family was America’s first artistic dynasty.
 This overview presents more than 150 works by the Peales in a variety of media from the renowned collection of the Philadelphia Museum of Art.
 Author Carol Eaton Soltis traces the family’s history and reveals how the Peales’ energy, innovation, and entrepreneurship paved the way for generations of American artists.

-Available Soon Philadelphia Museum of Art’s first online scholarly publication, The John G. Johnson Collection: A History and Selected Works sheds new light on a signature collection of European and American art through interpretive essays, detailed analyses of 70 artworks, and integrated archival materials.
+Philadelphia Museum of Art’s first online scholarly publication, The John G. Johnson Collection: A History and Selected Works sheds new light on a signature collection of European and American art through interpretive essays, detailed analyses of more than 60 artworks, and integrated archival materials.